puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_expressions.markdown

 ### `<<` (left shift)

 Left bitwise shifts the left operand by the number of places specified by the right operand.
-This is equivalent to rounding each operand down, and multiplying the left operand by 2 to the power of the right operand.
+This is equivalent to rounding each operand down to the nearest integer, and multiplying the left operand by 2 to the power of the right operand.

 ### `>>` (right shift)

 Right bitwise shifts the left operand by the number of places specified by the right operand.
-This is equivalent to rounding each operand down, and dividing the left operand by 2 to the power of the right operand.
+This is equivalent to rounding each operand down to the nearest integer, and dividing the left operand by 2 to the power of the right operand.

 Backus Naur Form